squid-cache/squid-cache.github.io/Features/IPv6.rst

  * Splitting the listening ports on input mode however (standard, transparent, intercept, accelerator) is better than mixing two modes on one port.

  * Squid can already cope with bad or inaccessible IPs.
-This can be improved by tuning the '''connection_timeout''' down from minutes to a few seconds.
+This can be improved by tuning the [[http://www.squid-cache.org/Doc/config/connect_timeout/|connect_timeout]] down to a few seconds.

 == Trouble Shooting IPv6 ==
 === Squid builds with IPv6 but it won't listen for IPv6 requests. ===